myltik/azure-docs.ru-ru/includes/app-service-mobile-ios-authenticate-app.md

             }

-2. Замените `[self refresh]` в `viewDidLoad` в файле _QSTodoListViewController.m_ следующим:
+2. Replace `[self refresh]` in `viewDidLoad` in _QSTodoListViewController.m_ with the following:

             [self loginAndGetData];

-3. Нажмите _Выполнить_, чтобы запустить приложение, и войдите в систему. После входа вы должны увидеть список Todo и сможете вносить изменения.
+3. Press  _Run_ to start the app, and then log in.
+When you are logged in, you should be able to view the Todo list and make updates.

 **Swift**:

-1. На компьютере Mac откройте файл _ToDoTableViewController.swift_ в Xcode и добавьте следующий метод: Измените _google_ на _microsoftaccount_, _twitter_, _facebook_ или _windowsazureactivedirectory_, если вы не используете Google как поставщик удостоверений. Если вы используете Facebook, [потребуется добавить домены Facebook в белый список в приложении](https://developers.facebook.com/docs/ios/ios9#whitelist).
+1. On your Mac, open _ToDoTableViewController.swift_ in Xcode and add the following method.
+Change _google_ to _microsoftaccount_, _twitter_, _facebook_, or _windowsazureactivedirectory_ if you're not using Google as your identity provider.
+If you use Facebook, [you will need to whitelist Facebook domains in your app](https://developers.facebook.com/docs/ios/ios9#whitelist).

             func loginAndGetData() {